r888800009/filesyncer/README.md

 ### checksum
-using `--checksum` to compare file content, instead of rsync default behavior, `--checksum` possibly to figure out (not fix) if file is broken (like transfered failed, or disk bit flip etc.)
+using `--checksum` to compare file content, instead of rsync default behavior, `--checksum` possibly to figure out (not fix, and possibly to cause data loss, you should make sure push file is correct) if file is broken (like transfered failed, or disk bit flip etc.)

 ```
 syncer pull --checksum
 syncer push --checksum